“Break on through to the other side!” snarled Jim Morrison on the first track of The Doors’ 1967 debut album.

-Despite having a military upbringing, Jim could never walk the line nor remain disciplined like his father was.
+Despite having a military upbringing, Jim could never walk the line nor remain disciplined like his father.

 Military Upbringing – The Effects

 Sure, it might be beneficial to have a (quasi) drill sergeant at home to ensure you’re sticking to your routine.
 Structure is good.
-Routine is good, yes?
+Routine is good.
+Right?